Photonsters/anycubic-photon-docs/FAQ.md

 ## MODEL SETUP & SETTINGS

+### What settings do I need for the test (lattice cube) file?
+None.
+The test file that came on the included USB stick has been pre-sliced and settings configured for the 250ml bottle of translucent green sample resin.
+All you need to do is select the file and print.
+If you didn't receive this sample resin with your printer, or received a different colour sample, only then will you need to change the exposure settings.
+You will then need to either do an exposure test for your resin, or consult the quick settings chart (see below).

+### Where can I find the test (lattice cube) file?
+It's buried somewhere on the manufacturer's website.
+For your convenience, you can download a copy of the [PHOTON.photon test file here.](https://drive.google.com/file/d/1D8cWCDtwGZoMRmv6u3BkEEocH9v117yE/)

 ### I just downloaded some cool .stl models from somewhere, how come it won't print?
 You first need to convert those 3D models by generating sliced layers into a format that your Photon understands and can print.
 This is done in what's known as a slicer program.
 A free slicer program comes included in the usb stick provided with your printer.